Intuitive criterion: Background

-The definition of PBE does, however, not require anything about signals that the sender never sends, since Bayes' rule is not applicable for events that occur with probability zero.
-Therefore, it is possible to have a PBE with the following properties.
+The definition of PBE does, however, not impose any restrictions on the beliefs about signals that the sender never sends in equilibrium, since Bayes' rule is not applicable for events that occur with probability zero.
+Therefore, signaling games typically have a large number of equilibria that can be supported by an off-equilibrium belief.
+For example, it is possible to have a PBE with the following properties.